 Since USDA rolled out the Pandemic Assistance initiative in March, the Department has announced assistance to producers and agriculture entities through the following programs:

 - The Coronavirus Food Assistance Program (CFAP) supports America’s farmers, ranchers, and agricultural producers whose operations were impacted by the coronavirus pandemic.
-The signup period for CFAP is still open, with additional information available at farmers.gov/pandemic-assistance/cfap.
+The signup period for CFAP is open through October 12, 2021.
+Additional information is available at farmers.gov/pandemic-assistance/cfap.

 - The Pandemic Assistance for Timber Harvesters and Haulers program (PATHH) provides financial relief to timber harvesting and timber hauling businesses that experienced losses in 2020 due to COVID-19.
 USDA's Farm Service Agency will accept applications July 22 through October 15, 2021.
 Additional information is available at farmers.gov/pathh.